GoelBiju/Visualising-Optimisation-Data/README.md

 ## Installation

-The following pieces of software is needed to be installed on your machine before proceeding with the instructions below to set up a local development environment:
+The following pieces of software need to be installed on your machine in order to set up the local development environment:

 - NodeJS (https://nodejs.org/en/)
 - MongoDB (https://www.mongodb.com/try/download/community)
 - Yarn (installed through NPM from NodeJS, see https://yarnpkg.com/)
-- Python 3.8.10 (https://yarnpkg.com/) (for running the client optimiser scripts); ensure that python and pip is added to environment variables (for Windows) and that it can be called from the command line/terminal
+- Python 3.8+ (https://yarnpkg.com/) (for running the client optimiser scripts); ensure that python and pip is added to environment variables (for Windows) and that it can be called from the command line/terminal

-Once the required software has been installed, you can proceed with setting up the codebase and installing packages:
+Once the required software has been installed, you can proceed with setting up the codebase and installing packages/dependencies:

 1. Clone the repository from GitHub using the following command: